The magic kernel

 Instructions for building the code are contained in the _README file within the archive.

-Note that all code provided here is from my personal codebase, and is supplied under the MIT License.
+Note that all code provided here is from my personal codebase, and is supplied under All code is from my personal codebase, supplied under the MIT-0 License.

 The programs both use Magic Kernel Sharp 6 with the v = 7 approximation to the Sharp kernel (i.e. the best version of Magic Kernel Sharp computed in my paper above), so that the Sharp kernel always has 15 taps.